FutureMarkRwanda/BA_Notes/PHP/PHP_Flow_Control_Structures.md

 **Output**: `i equals 1`

-**Scenario**: A web app uses `if-elseif-else` to display user role-specific dashboards and `switch` to handle different payment methods.
+A web app uses `if-elseif-else` to display user role-specific dashboards and `switch` to handle different payment methods.

 ---